-This result will be obtained later from a positive integral representation of Bochnertype for E_k , c.f.
-Cor.
-4.6.
-M. de Jeu had slightly weaker bounds in [dJ1], differing by an additional factor $\sqrt{|G|}$.
+This result will be obtained later from a positive integral representation of Bochner-type for E_k , c.f.
+Corollary 4.1.
+M. de Jeu had slightly weaker bounds in [30], differing by an additional factor $\sqrt{|G|}$.

 We conclude this section with two important reproducing properties for the Dunkl kernel.
 Notice that the above estimate on E_k assures the convergence of the involved integrals.